Top Strategies For Staying Safe While Traveling Abroad

 Be Careful with Food and Health

-Trying local food is part of the travel experience, but it’s important to be mindful of what you eat and drink.
+Trying local food is part of the travel experience, but it is important to be mindful of what you eat and drink.
 Choose places that look clean and are busy with customers.
-This often indicates that the food is fresh and handled properly.
+In some destinations, bottled or filtered water may be the safer choice.
+Taking simple health precautions can help prevent stomach issues that could interrupt the trip.

 Avoid Risky Situations